The 2023 Tennessee Writing Workshop is a one-day Live Online Conference on June 2-3, 2023. Registration for 2023 is now live.

-How agent & editor pitches work: Agents and editors are blocking off their whole day on August 7, 2021 (Saturday) to take pitches via Zoom or Skype (or a comparable video software) from attendees.
+How agent & editor pitches work: Agents and editors are blocking off their whole day on June 3, 2023 (Saturday) to take pitches via Zoom or Skype (or a comparable video software) from attendees.
 So you get your individual 10-minute one-on-one pitches with agents and editors.
-If you’re not familiar with Zoom or Skype, you can always do the pitches by phone—you can choose.
+If you’re not familiar with Zoom, you can always do the pitches by phone—you can choose.

 Query critiques: Those will be done before the event and emailed out to you.
 Nothing is changed.
 This is an add-on feature for people who opt for a query critique.

 Manuscript critiques: This is also an add-on element.
 If you paid for a manuscript critique, your critique faculty member should be in touch with you directly with their notes, and to schedule a 10-minute phone call (or Zoom/phone call).
 Thanks.

 First Pages Panel: The panel is still happening.
 We will collect your first pages in advance over email and pick them at random for the agents to critique during this midday centerpiece panel.
 Having this panel taped (so you can re-watch it) is an exciting opportunity!

 Thanks for reading all this!
 Be in touch if you have any questions.
 We will “see” everyone on June 2-3.
 More emails to come.
 Again, please check out attendee feedback for our new virtual events here.